The Witness Care Unit or police will tell you the outcome of the trial when they receive the information from the court.

 Getting support after the trial

-The Witness Care Unit, police or Witness Service can also refer you to support agencies.
+You can also ask the Witness Care Unit, police or Witness Service to refer you to support agencies.

 Joining the Victim Contact Scheme